learn about the Breast Biopsy and Cancer Results -Do & Don’t

-There are different types of breast biopsies, including fine needle aspiration, core needle biopsy, and surgical biopsy.
-The choice depends on factors like the size, appearance, and location of the suspicious area.
+different types of breast biopsies are there. fine needle aspiration, core needle biopsy, and surgical biopsy are the ones. according to factors like size, appearance, and location of the suspicious area The choice depends on.

 What’s the Reason Behind My Doctor Recommending a Breast Biopsy?